Cultural Experiences in Armenia Holiday Tours

 Connect with Local People

-• Talk to your guides – They often have stories that don’t appear in guidebooks
+• Talk to guides—they often share stories not found in guidebooks

-• Attend a home concert – Some Armenia holiday packages offer private folk music nights
+• Attend home concerts—some packages offer private folk music nights

 You’ll leave Armenia with more than photos—you’ll leave with memories and friendships.